Site Network: Personal | Taubin Group LEMS | Brown

 Invited Talks

+D. Lanman.
 New Directions for Active Illumination in 3D Photography.
-At Multi-View Image and Geometry Processing for 3D Cinematography Workshop, Banff International Research Station, July 2008, Banff, CA
+At the Multi-View Image and Geometry Processing for 3D Cinematography Workshop, Banff International Research Station, July 2008, Banff, Canada

 Honors